Good to know

 New Balance 990 Made in USA Heritage

 In March 2016, New Balance released its Made in USA Heritage Collection that includes three iconic silhouettes from the brand such as the New Balance 990, the New Balance 996, and the New Balance 1300.
 The NB990 displays a profile that stays true to its ‘80s original form in a green, gray, and navy color scheme.
 The suede paneling radiates a retro green look, while hints of navy blue accent are seen on the heel area.
-The mesh underlays come in muted gray hue, and the laces, N sidewall brandings, midsole, and heel stabilizer are all in contrasting white color.
+The mesh underlays come in a muted gray hue, and the laces, N sidewall brandings, midsole, and heel stabilizer are all in contrasting white color.

 New Balance 990 Color Spectrum “North Sea”